vojtechgadurek/LittleSharp/LittleSharp/README.md

 This library is mostly experimental and more a peek into a concept than a fully functional library.

+This text does not cover all api, please look to the code.
+It should be taken more as a primer than a full documentation.

 ## Introduction

 Littlesharp brings the possibility to compile functions and actions for some